girlrilaz/my_project_builder/src/skeleton/README.md

 ## 5. Set the paramaters in the config file

-There are a few version of configuration formats in this skeleton such as json, YAML and module, for this example use config in configs > module > config.py
+There are a few configuration formats in this skeleton such as json, YAML and module, for this example use config in configs > module > config.py

 ## 6. Run the Model Suite